 Fig. 5.
 Detail of the hands, Italian Woman at the Fountain (1869), showing the preliminary red-brown wash in areas of shadow

 The composition was first laid-in with colored washeswash: An application of thin paint that has been diluted with solvent., many of which remain visible at the edges of forms and between paint strokes, like the red-brown wash evident beneath the hands (Fig. 5).
 The figure was carefully modelled with half-tones and shadows consisting of scumblesscumble: A thin layer of opaque or semi-opaque paint that partially covers and modifies the underlying paint. in cool gray, warm beige, and darker brown tones, followed by thicker, opaque paint for the brightest highlights.
-Thin paint layers were lightly blended into each other, creating subtle transitions from light to dark that effectively portray three-dimensional forms (Figs. 5 and 6).
+Thin paint layers were lightly blended into each other, creating subtle transitions from light to dark that effectively portray three-dimensional forms (Figs. 5, 6).
 The painter François Flameng (1856–1923) described this aspect of Bouguereau’s paint handling: “[He] attacked his work resolutely, painting directly over a brown scumble, blending in the part left from the day before, making it impossible to tell where the juncture was and thus imparting great solidity to his work.”7François Flameng, “Notice sur la vie et les travaux de M. Bouguereau, lue dans la séance du 24 février 1906, Institut de France, Académie des Beaux-Arts” (Paris: Firmin-Didot, 1906), cited and translated in Walker, “Bouguereau at Work,” 75.
 Closer study of the paint surface reveals a light, back and forth movement of the artist’s brush at various junctures of the eye lid, forming fringe-like wisps of intermingled paint colors (Fig. 7).

 Fig. 6.
 Detail of the forehead, Italian Woman at the Fountain (1869), showing the gradual transitions from light to shadow